Joeboy/oxynth/README.md

 - Provide a UF2 flash file.
 So far I've been using a debug probe to flash the device, I guess people might want to flash it without building all the Rust stuff
-- Use MIDI controllers to modify synth sounds

 ### Longer term / maybe sometime / maybe never